ABOUT

 Photo by Jasmin Valcarcel.

-Edna Bonhomme is the author of A History of the World in Six Plagues and the co-editor of After Sex, a literary anthology about reproductive justice.
-She is a 2026 Finalist for NBCC Nona Balakian Citation for Excellence in Reviewing.
-She writes cultural criticism, literary essays, book reviews, and opinion pieces that has been published in Al Jazeera, The Atlantic, The Baffler, Berliner Zeitung, Esquire, Frieze, The Guardian, London Review of Books, The Nation, Washington Post, and more.
+Edna Bonhomme is an American critic, journalist, and historian.
+She is the author of A History of the World in Six Plagues (Eingesperrt und ausgegrenzt), which was shortlisted for the 2025 Best Science Book Prize in Austria.
+Bonhomme is a 2026 Finalist for NBCC Nona Balakian Citation for Excellence in Reviewing.
+Her criticism, literary essays, book reviews, and opinion pieces on health, sexual politics, and culture have been published in Al Jazeera, The Atlantic, The Baffler, Esquire, Frieze, The Guardian, London Review of Books, The Nation, The New York Review of Books and more.
+Bonhomme is the recipient of awards and fellowships from the Max Planck Institute for History of Science, the Ludwig Maximilian Universität, the Camargo Foundation, Baldwin for the Arts, the Robert Silvers Foundation, and the Andy Warhol Foundation.
 She’s a Lecturer at the Universität der Künste in Berlin.
-Her forthcoming book, Tending to Our Wounds, will be published in July 2026.
+Bonhomme is the co-editor of After Sex, a literary anthology about reproductive justice and the forthcoming book, Tending to Our Wounds, which will be published in July 2026.

-In addition, Edna’s multimedia artwork has been featured at the alpha nova galeria futura, ARIEL Feminisms, Austrian Association of Women Artists, Gwangju Biennale, Haus der Kulturen der Welt, Savvy Contemporary Galerie, Kunstverein Hildesheim, Digital Prater Gallery, and other creative spaces.
+In addition, Edna’s multimedia artwork has been exhibited internationally at the alpha nova galeria futura, ARIEL Feminisms, Austrian Association of Women Artists, Gwangju Biennale, Haus der Kulturen der Welt, Savvy Contemporary Galerie, Kunstverein Hildesheim, Digital Prater Gallery, and other creative spaces.
 Edna co-hosts, As We See It, a radio show with Refuge Worldwide that explores the political and cultural scene in Berlin.
 In recent years, she has taught undergraduate and graduate courses in Germany (Bard College Berlin, Free University Berlin, Humboldt University, and Universität der Künste Berlin) and the United States on cinema, race, global medicine, and pandemics.